matwoess/thrust/README.md

 Ideas for the game:
  - more goodies: like rapid shot
- - different ship sizes and coloring
+ - different ship sizes and coloring art
- - stronger (and bigger) enemies that require more than one hit (and change color according to health)
+ - stronger (and bigger) enemies, that require more than one hit (and change color according to health)
  - bosses
- - fixed levels and progress
+ - pre-defined levels and progress
- - saving the local high-score to a file and display best
+ - saving the local high-score to a file and display/update the current best
  - enter name
  - loading screen with tutorial/instructions
  - super weapon (goodie?) like bomb that clears (parts of the) screen damaging all enemies